AswiniB16/Book-Crud-Repository/README.md

-# **Book Exchange Platform**
+# **Book Crud Service**

 ---
-The Book Exchange Service is a microservice designed to manage  CRUD operations for managing book listings, including optional filters, as well as adding, editing, and deleting books.
+The Book Crud Service is a microservice designed to manage  CRUD operations for managing book listings, including optional filters, as well as adding, editing, and deleting books.
 ## Overview

 ---
-The Book Exchange Platform is designed to facilitate book exchange for book lovers in a larger scale.
+The Book Crud Service is designed to facilitate book exchange for book lovers in a larger scale.
-It includes different core service like:
+It includes two core service:
 - BookListing Service: Manages search books with filter options
-- ManageBookService:   Manages add, edit and deletion of books
+- ManageBook Service:   Manages add, edit and deletion of books

 ## Technologies

 ---
-- Java 18
+- Java 18.0.1.1
 - SpringBoot for microservice architecture
 - PostgreSQL as the primary database